-The 2024 California Legislative session concluded early on Sunday, September 1, 2024, following an unsuccessful attempt by the Governor to call a special session to pass a bill to combat gas spikes.
-Several potentially impactful housing and homelessness bills passed the legislature and are now awaiting the Governor’s signature.
-The Governor has until September 30 to sign, approve without signing, or veto a bill; if the Governor vetoes the bill, a two-thirds vote in each house is needed to override the veto, a difficult hurdle to overcome.
+The 2024 California Legislative session concluded early on Sunday, September 1, 2024, with several potentially impactful housing and homelessness bills passing the legislature and landing on the Governor’s desk for his signature.
+A key theme of the legislative session was housing enforcement and accountability to reinforce the housing accountability legislation passed in previous years.
+The Governor has until September 30 to sign, approve without signing, or veto a bill.
+If the Governor vetoes the bill, a two-thirds vote in each house is needed to override the veto, a difficult hurdle to overcome.
 Last year, the Governor vetoed around 15% of bills that landed on his desk.

-The following bills made it to the Governor’s desk and await his signature.
+The following bills made it to the Governor’s desk and have either been signed or await his signature.
 Bills with an asterisk (*) denote second-year bills.
 Bills must be signed or vetoed by the Governor by September 30.

 Produce Housing for All